gilbox/angular-flux-routing-example/README.md

     // we define all of our route handling logic here,
-    // these funcitons take the place of ui-router's resolve blocks var routes = {
+    // these functions take the place of ui-router's resolve blocks
-      about: function(payload) {

-        // whenever the 'about' route is loaded, we re-load
-        // the about data with aboutApi.
-        // This probably makes little sense in a real-world application,
-        // but contrast this to how the color data is only loaded one
-        // time in the 'home' route below

-        dispatcher.dispatch('loadingIndicator:show');

-        aboutApi.fetch().success(function(data) {
-          dispatcher.dispatch('loaded:about', {people: data});
-          dispatcher.dispatch('route', payload);
-          dispatcher.dispatch('loadingIndicator:hide');
-        });

-      },
+    // navigate to home

-      home: function(payload) {
+    home: function(route) {

-        if (colorStore.colorsLoaded) {

       // If colors have already loaded, just dispatch the `route` action
       // This way, the colors will only be loaded once through the life-cycle
       // of the application

-          dispatcher.dispatch('route', payload);

-        } else {
+      if (! colorStore.colorsLoaded) {
         // if colors haven't been loaded, show the loading indicator
         // and send a request to colorApi
         // once colors are loaded, dispatch the `loaded:colors` action to
         // process the color data, then dispatch `route` to complete routing
-          // and finally dispatch `loadingIndicator:hide` to hide the loading indicator
+        // and finally dispatch `loadingIndicator:hide` to hide the loading indicator dispatcher.dispatch('loadingIndicator:show');

-          dispatcher.dispatch('loadingIndicator:show');
         colorApi.fetch().success(function(data) {
           dispatcher.dispatch('loaded:colors', {colors: data});
-            dispatcher.dispatch('route', payload);
+          dispatcher.dispatch('route', {route:route});
           dispatcher.dispatch('loadingIndicator:hide');
         });

+        return false;
       }
-      }
-    };
+    },

+    // navigate to about
+    about: function(route) {

+      // whenever the 'about' route is loaded, we re-load
+      // the about data with aboutApi.
+      // This probably makes little sense in a real-world application,
+      // but contrast this to how the color data is only loaded one
+      // time in the 'home' route above

+      dispatcher.dispatch('loadingIndicator:show');

+      aboutApi.fetch().success(function(data) {
+        dispatcher.dispatch('loaded:about', {people: data});
+        dispatcher.dispatch('route', {route:route});
+        dispatcher.dispatch('loadingIndicator:hide');
+      });

+      return false;
+    },

 now [tell me](https://github.com/gilbox/angular-flux-routing-example/issues)
 you still want to use resolve blocks!?